2beens/rust-url-shortener/README.md

  - ✔ automated CI/CD via GitHub Actions;
     - ✔ when a feature branch is merged after a PR, automated CI/CD is triggered, and will deploy the new version to the machine
  - ✔ add business logic
- - add logger
+ - ✔ add logger
- - add unit tests
+ - ⏱ add unit tests
+ - add support for timestamp, so URLs can be ordered
+ - ✔ add support for custom URL ID
+ - protect sensitive endpoints (/new & /delete) with some auth
+   - read session cookie and validate it